shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 ```
 ## Create order

-You can create orders manually in admin panel o record orders that are made outside of Shopware or to send customer invoices.
+You can create orders manually in admin panel to record orders that are made outside of Shopware or to send customer invoices.

 ```json http
 {